I am part of a very small group of friends, artists and creative engineers who are constantly dreaming up fun ideas for projects.

 Each wing was cut 4 times from the plastic.
 Twice for each wing, so that the fabric could be laminated in between.
 Antennae were also cut to add to the head later on.
 The wing design was important to have a straight edge where it would meet in the center.

 When the Sintra parts arrive, A variety of sheer lightweight fabrics, some with iridescence were then cut to fit into each of the various cutouts.
 Some sections of fabric were used to span more than one section.
 Gorilla glue was used to secure the fabric and each layer of the Sintra in place, laminated into one solid wing.
-Also, a strip of theatrical gel in a dark gray color was used as a strong but flexible hinge between the two wings.
+Also, a strip of theatrical gel in a dark gray color was used as a strong but flexible hinge between the two wings, also glued into place and with about 1/8" of space between the wings.

 Using a zip-tie, secure the two aluminum channels together several feet from the bottom of the butterfly wings and lift the puppet off the ground with the channel facing upward (on the top of the wings).
 Slowly bob the butterfly up and down in a pivoting motion of the aluminum channel.
 The channels will each flex outward allowing the wings to flap.
 Slide the zip-tie either closer or further away from the wings to adjust the tension until the best/desired flapping effect is achieved.
 The location of the zip-tie is where the two aluminum channels should be secured with a couple bolts or rivets.